pwjazz/mwanzia/README.markdown

     account.linkToCustomer(5, function(updatedAccount) {
         // handle the updatedAccount
     }).go();

+Parameters can also be passed by value, if marked with the @ByValue annotation:

+    public Account linkToCustomer(@ByValue Customer customer) {
+            this.customers.add(customer);
+            return this;
+        }

+On the client, you can then do something like this:

+    var account = // get the account from somewhere var customer = new Customer({firstName: "Bob", lastName: "Smith"});

+    account.linkToCustomer(customer, function(updatedAccount) {
+        // handle the updatedAccount
+    }).go();

 #### Automatic Remote Registration

 All persistent types are automatically exported to the client and eligible for